chunhui-shi/CarND-Traffic-Sign-Classifier-Project/write.md

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 For valid dataset and test dataset, the accuracy is >93%, for the pictures I captured from google maps' street view, the final model can still give 80% accuracy.
+If consider one image is not actually different than training data, the actual accuracy is around ~90%.
+This proved the model was working quite well.

 ###Test a Model on New Images